-"(A) have been designated for use in a dis trict court; or "(B) the court may make available, includ-

-"(B) the court may make available, including mediation, minitrial, and summary jury trial; and

-"(7) enhancement of the accountability of each 6 7 judicial officer in a district court through semiannual 8 reports, available to the public, that disclose for each 9 judicial officer the number of motions that have been 10 pending for more than six months, the number of 11 bench trials that have been submitted for more than 12 six months, and the number of cases that have not 13 been terminated within three years of filing.

-14 "(b) In formulating the provisions of its civil justice 15 expense and delay reduction plan, each United States dis-16 trict court, in consultation with an advisory group appoint-17 ed under section 477 of this title, shall consider adopting 18 the following litigation management and cost and delay re-19 duction techniques:
+1 (A) have been designated for use in a dis- 2 trict court; or 3 "(B) the court may make available, includ- 4 ing mediation, minitrial, and summary jury trial; 5 and Area of the 6 "(7) enhancement of the accountability of each 7 judicial officer in a district court through semiannual 8 reports, available to the public, that disclose for each 9 judicial officer the number of motions that have been 0 pending for more than six months, the number of 1 bench trials that have been submitted for more than 12 six months, and the number of cases that have not 13 been terminated within three years of filing.
+14 "(b) In formulating the provisions of its civil justice 15 expense and delay reduction plan, each United States dis- 16 trict court, in consultation with an advisory group appoint- 17 ed under section 477 of this title, shall consider adopting 8 8 the following litigation management and cost and delay re- 19 duction techniques: 20 "(1) a requirement that counsel for each party 21 to a case jointly present a discovery-case manage- 22 ment plan for the case at the initial pretrial confer- 23 ence, or explain the reasons for their failure to do so; 24 "(2) a requirement that each party be represent- 25 ed at each pretrial conference by an attorney who with Rule 16(a) + (c)?

+Doj will also have

+Problems.

+At variance w/ Pulli which regulates

-"(1) a requirement that counsel for each party to a case jointly present a discovery-case management plan for the case at the initial pretrial conference, or explain the reasons for their failure to do so; "(2) a requirement that each party be represented at each pretrial conference by an attorney who has the authority to bind that party regarding all matters previously identified by the court for discussion at the conference and all reasonably related matters;
+has the authority to bind that party regarding all matters previously identified by the court for discussion at the conference and all reasonably related matters;

-4 "(3) a requirement that all requests for exten5 sions of deadlines for completion of discovery or for 6 postponement of the trial be signed by the attorney 7 and the party making the request;

-8 "(4) a neutral evaluation program for the pres-9 entation of the legal and factual bases of a case to a 10 neutral court representative at a nonbinding confer-11 ence conducted early in the litigation;

-12 "(5) a requirement that, upon notice by the 13 court, representatives of the parties with authority to 14 bind them in settlement discussions be present or 15 available by telephone during any settlement confer-16 ence; and

-"(6) such other features as the district court considers appropriate after considering the recommendations of the advisory group referred to in section 472(a) of this title.

-21 "§ 474.
-Review of district court action

-22 ''(a)(1) The chief judge of a circuit court and the 23 chief judges of each district court in a circuit shall, as a 24 committee-
+- "(3) a requirement that all requests for extensions of deadlines for completion of discovery or for postponement of the trial be signed by the attorney and the party making the request; - "(4) a neutral evaluation program for the presentation of the legal and factual bases of a case to a neutral court representative at a nonbinding conference conducted early in the litigation; - "(5) a requirement that, upon notice by the court, representatives of the parties with authority to bind them in settlement discussions be present or available by telephone during any settlement conference; and - "(6) such other features as the district court considers appropriate after considering the recommendations of the advisory group referred to in section 472(a) of this title. - 21 "§ 474.
+Review of district court action - 22 "(a)(1) The chief judge of a eireuit court and the - 23 chief judges of each district court in a circuit shall, as a - 24 committee-